Skip to main content

 Acceptance Rate: 99%

-Undergraduate Enrollment: 47,600
+Undergraduate Enrollment: 52,823

-With nearly 50,000 undergraduate students, Liberty is one of the largest nonprofit institutions of higher education in the country.
+With more than 50,000 undergraduate students, Liberty is one of the largest nonprofit institutions of higher education in the country.
 In fact, it’s larger than many of the nation’s biggest public universities.
 Liberty is a Christian college and it enforces a strict honor code, known as the “Liberty Way,” which prohibits the use of alcohol and tobacco, establishes a dress code, and forbids spending the night with a member of the opposite sex.

 Liberty University is one of the most conservative colleges in the country.
-It also is on the Campus Pride Index’s Worst List: The Absolute Worst Campuses for LGBTQ Youth.

 What Are Your Chances of Acceptance?